Roger Bacon: Alchemy

 Bacon has been credited with a number of alchemical texts.

 The Letter on the Secret Workings of Art and Nature and on the Vanity of Magic (Epistola de Secretis Operibus Artis et Naturae et de Nullitate Magiae), also known as On the Wonderful Powers of Art and Nature (De Mirabili Potestate Artis et Naturae), a likely-forged letter to an unknown "William of Paris," dismisses practices such as necromancy but contains most of the alchemical formulae attributed to Bacon, including one for a philosopher's stone and another possibly for gunpowder.
 It also includes several passages about hypothetical flying machines and submarines, attributing their first use to Alexander the Great.
 On the Vanity of Magic or The Nullity of Magic is a debunking of esoteric claims in Bacon's time, showing that they could be explained by natural phenomena.

 He wrote on the medicine of Galen, referring to the translations of Avicenna.
-He believed that the medicine of Galen belonged to an ancient tradition passed through Caldeans, Greeks and Arabs.
-Although he provided a negative image of Hermes Trismegistus, his work was influenced by the Renaissance Hermetic thought.
+He believed that the medicine of Galen belonged to an ancient tradition passed through Chaldeans, Greeks and Arabs.
+Although he provided a negative image of Hermes Trismegistus, his work was influenced by Hermetic thought.
 Bacon's endorsement of Hermetic philosophy is evident, as his citations of the alchemical literature known as the Secretum Secretorum made several appearances in the Opus Majus.
 The Secretum Secretorum contains knowledge about the Hermetic Emerald Tablet, which was an integral component of alchemy, thus proving that Bacon's version of alchemy was much less secular, and much more spiritual than once interpreted.
 The importance of Hermetic philosophy in Bacon's work is also evident through his citations of classic Hermetic literature such as the Corpus Hermeticum.
 Bacon's citation of the Corpus Hermeticum, which consists of a dialogue between Hermes and the pagan deity Asclepius, proves that Bacon's ideas were much more in line with the spiritual aspects of alchemy rather than the scientific aspects.
 However, this is somewhat paradoxical as what Bacon was specifically trying to prove in the Opus Majus and subsequent works, was that spirituality and science were the same entity.
 Bacon believed that by using science, certain aspects of spirituality such as the attainment of "Sapientia" or "Divine Wisdom" could be logically explained using tangible evidence.
 Bacon's Opus Majus was first and foremost, a compendium of sciences which he believed would facilitate the first step towards "Sapientia".
 Bacon placed considerable emphasis on alchemy and even went so far as to state that alchemy was the most important science.
 The reason why Bacon kept the topic of alchemy vague for the most part, is due to the need for secrecy about esoteric topics in England at the time as well as his dedication to remaining in line with the alchemical tradition of speaking in symbols and metaphors.